 Now, depending on where you live, you need a fishing license to fish legally.
 It doesn’t matter whether you’re fishing for commercial or recreational purposes.

-Some US states require fishers and anglers to register themselves with the US Fish & Wildlife Service.
+Some US states require fishermen and anglers to register with the US Fish & Wildlife Service.

 Why?

 All states have different requirements.
-If you want to apply for a fishing license, you need to fulfill the criteria.
+If you want to apply for a fishing license, you must fulfill the criteria.
 For example, there’s a minimum age requirement.
 You have to look up the age requirement in your state.

 Moreover, there’s a difference between resident and non-resident licenses.
-If you’re fishing outside the state you live in, you’ll have to consider this.
+If you’re fishing outside your state, you’ll have to consider this.

 Freshwater vs. Saltwater Fishing